LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 .. index:: b2wdat_iout

 ``b2wdat_iout``    type: ``integer``    default: ``0``
-    If iout.eq.1, a large set of \*.dat output files will be produced containing the values of a variety of code quantities.
+    If iout.eq.1, a large set of \*.dat output files will be produced containing the values of a variety of code quantities, evaluated at the end of the B2.5 iteration.
-    If iout.eq.4, a more select set of output files will be produced, which usually suffices for everyday analysis.
+    If iout.eq.4, an even larger set of output files will be produced, for the purposes of a full run analysis, evaluated in the individual routines where the quantities are used.
-    For more detailed debugging analysis, one should instead use "procedure\_name"\_iout.eq.1.
+    For even more detailed debugging analysis, one should instead use "procedure\_name"\_iout.eq.1.
-    The files and their content are fully described in the Output\_description.pdf file in the SOLPSTOP/doc directory.
+    The files and their content are fully described in the Output\_description.pdf file in the SOLPSTOP/doc directory and Appendix G of the SOLPS-ITER manual.

 .. index:: b2wdat_append